Blind super-resolution of point sources via fast iterative hard thresholding: Conclusion

-\section{conclusion}
+\section{Conclusion}

-We propose a VHL-FIHT method to solve the blind super-resolution problem in a non-convex schema.
-The convergence analysis has been established for VHL-FIHT, showing that the algorithm will linearly converge to the target matrix given suitable initialization and provided the number of samples is large enough.
-The numerical experiments validate our theoretical results.
+We propose a FIHT-VHL method to solve the blind super-resolution problem in a non-convex scheme.
+The convergence analysis has been established for FIHT-VHL, showing that the algorithm linearly converges to the target matrix given suitable initialization and provided the number of samples is large enough.
+The numerical experiments illustrate our theortical results.

-\section{acknowledgement}
+\section{Acknowledgement}

-We would like to thank professor Ke Wei for useful discussion.
+We would like to thank professor Ke Wei and Yingzhou Li for fruitful discussions.